Creative Meditation

 Mindfulness Through Art with Erin McGrath Rieke

-What Is Creative Meditation?
+What is Creative Meditation?

 In letting go, we create.
 In creating, we come home.